 It is inefficient and uneconomical that a person moves to a location of a desired article which is one of many stored articles, such as documents, books, or components, to be taken out." (p.
-1 the first column 1.35 to the second column 1.10)
+1 the first column l.
+35 to the second column l.
+10)

-(21) Evidence A No. 25 (Japanese Unexamined Patent Application Publication No. S54-007741) is a publication distributed before the application, and describes the following matters with the drawings on "Storeroom."
+(21) Evidence A No. 25 (Japanese Unexamined Patent Application Publication No. S54-007741) is a publication distributed before the application was filed, and describes the following matters with the drawings on "Storeroom."

 A) "This invention relates to an open-shelf storeroom." (p.
-1 lower right column 1.4-1.5)
+1 lower right column l.
+4-l.
+5)

 B) "This book stand in/out device (13) can be made by applying an arbitrary one of various pallets or a container in/out device to be used for conventional automated warehouses." (p.
-2 upper left column 1.9-1.12)
+2 upper left column l.
+9-l.
+12)

-(22) Evidence A No. 26 (Japanese Unexamined Patent Application Publication No. S54-007742) is a publication distributed before the application, and describes the following matters with the drawings on "Storage for book."
+(22) Evidence A No. 26 (Japanese Unexamined Patent Application Publication No. S54-007742) is a publication distributed before the application was filed, and describes the following matters with the drawings on "Storage for book."

 A) "This invention provides a storage suitable for an open-shelf storeroom or a storage for parts." (p.
-1 lower left column 1.17-1.18)
+1 lower left column l.
+17-l.
+18)

 B) "This invention can be implemented as described above.
 According to the storeroom of the invention, books in the open-shelf storeroom can be automatically carried in/out, or articles in other small article storages can be automatically carried in/out.
 Especially, this invention is configured to directly carry an object into/from a container supported on a conveyor.
 No special peripheral conveyance device is required, and an inexpensive and compact configuration can be attained, while reducing carry-in/out time and improving operation efficiency." (p.
-2 lower left column 1.8-1.17)
+2 lower left column l.
+8-l.
+17)

-(23) Evidence A No. 27 (Japanese Unexamined Patent Application Publication No. S56-149904) is a publication distributed before the application, and describes the following matters with the drawings on "APPARATUS FOR INDIVIDUALLY WAREHOUSING AND DELIVERING ITEM."
+(23) Evidence A No. 27 (Japanese Unexamined Patent Application Publication No. S56-42 / 71 149904) is a publication distributed before the application was filed, and describes the following matters with the drawings on "APPARATUS FOR INDIVIDUALLY WAREHOUSING AND DELIVERING ITEM."